-Today, IBJ has over 160 eLearning modules available through the LTRC for lawyers in 13 different countries.
-New content is in the process of development with the assistance of IBJ JusticeMakers and law firms offering their pro-bono legal services, including DLA Piper and the Thomson Reuters Foundation (TrustLaw).
+7 5 11 5 5 12 5 6 5 4 5 8 Output distribute the country against the country prevention of custodial torture.
+The course is designed to provide a common, consistent level of understanding and knowledge among defenders throughout the world.
+Today, over 160 eLearning modules are available through the LTRC for lawyers in 13 different countries.
+New content is being developed with the assistance of IBJ JusticeMakers and law firms offering their probono legal services, including DLA Piper and the Thomson Reuters Foundation (TrustLaw).
 As part of its Francophone Africa program, IBJ will be adding 30 modules for countries in the region in the next two years.

-The LTRC not only provides eLearning modules honing lawyers' legal skills, it also contains an extensive database of IBJ-developed resources.
-These include Defender Resource Manuals designed for Burundi, China, Rwanda and Zimbabwe; Defender Scorecards; Criminal Justice System Scorecards; and Legal Needs Assessment reports.
+The LTRC not only provides eLearning modules to hone lawyers' skills, it also contains an extensive database of IBJ-developed resources.
+These include Defender Resource Manuals designed for Burundi, China, Rwanda, and Zimbabwe; Defender Scorecards; Criminal Justice System Scorecards; and Legal Needs Assessment reports.
 All resources can be downloaded by any lawyer for free.